By using this site, you agree to the Privacy Policy and Terms of Use.

 Puppies with Sensitive Stomachs

-Some puppies are prone to digestive upset, which may manifest as loose stools, flatulence, vomiting, or reluctance to eat.
-If your puppy consistently experiences digestive issues, consider the following:
+Some puppies are more prone to digestive upset, which can show up as loose stools, flatulence, vomiting, or a reluctance to eat.
+If your puppy is consistently experiencing digestive issues, consider these things:

 • Choose a puppy food with a limited number of ingredients